 Isn't one opinion winning, though?
 The minimum wage keeps going up, right?

 That's true - in the UK, the minimum wage has been gone up every year since it was introduced in 1999.
-It started at £3.60 a hour for adults over 22 (and £3 for younger workers), and is currently £7.83 an hour for adults over 25 (it then goes gradually down with age to £4.20 for under 18 year olds).
+It started at £3.60 a hour for adults over 22 (and £3 for younger workers), and now in 2018 it's £7.83 an hour for adults over 25 (it then goes gradually down with age to £4.20 for under 18 year olds).

 The UK has a more generous minimum wage than lots of other countries.
 It’s adult minimum wage was the ninth best in the OECD (a group of rich countries) in 2016.